liuhm2019-crypto/GooSkyS2MAXTelemeteringScript/README.md

 # Goosky S2 MAX Telemetry Widget for RadioMaster TX15

-A comprehensive telemetry display widget designed specifically for the Goosky S2 MAX helicopter when used with the Futaba TX15 transmitter.
+A comprehensive telemetry display widget designed specifically for the Goosky S2 MAX helicopter when used with the RadioMaster TX15 transmitter.

 ## Overview